wozo/Leaflet-Maps-Marker/readme.txt

 == Changelog ==
 = v2.5 - xx.06.2012 =
 * [Blog post with more details about this release](http://www.mapsmarker.com/v2.5)
+* NEW: admin dashboard widget showing latest markers and blog posts from mapsmarker.com
+* NEW: Russian translation thanks to Ekaterina Golubina
+* NEW: Bulgarian translation thanks to Andon Ivanov, [http://coffebreak.info](http://coffebreak.info)
 * NEW: new collaborative translation site [http://translate.mapsmarker.com](http://translate.mapsmarker.com)- contributing new translations is now more easier than ever :-)
 * CHANGED: updated Japanese translations thanks to [Shu Higashi](http://twitter.com/higa4)
 * CHANGED: updated Italian translation thanks to [Luca Barbetti](http://twitter.com/okibone)